Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: EVE for a mixing tensorial theory space

 for branching melonic boundaries, and :

 for intertwining boundaries.

 \begin{flushright} $\square$ \end{flushright}

-Let us now focus on the leading order $8$-point functions.
-They can be obtained as for $4$ and $6$ point function from deleting a new tadpole in the boundary of an opened face running through the interior of the diagrams.
-Once again all the $8$-point function can be classified from their power-counting and their boundary graphs.
-Moreover, in the flow equations, the melonic interactions becomes closed from $6$-point functions.
-Then, the $8$-point functions are relevant only to close the pseudo-melonic interactions.
+Let us now focus on the leading order eight-point functions.
+They can be obtained as for four and six point functions from deleting a new tadpole in the boundary of an opened face running through the interior of the diagrams.
+Once again all the eight-point function can be classified from their power-counting and their boundary graphs.
+Moreover, in the flow equations, the melonic interactions become closed from six-point functions.
+Then, the eight-point functions are relevant only to close the pseudo-melonic interactions.
 As a result, only the leading order functions having a boundary graph whose one-loop contraction leads to a pseudo-melonic boundary will contribute in our flow equations.
 Figure \eqref{fig25} provides us an example.

-From these considerations, it is easy to cheek that there are only two relevant boundaries for leading order $8$ points graphs, pictured on Figure \eqref{fig25} below.
+From these considerations, it is easy to check that there are only two relevant boundaries for leading order eight-points graphs, pictured in Figure \eqref{fig25} below.

-In both cases, the corresponding $8$-point functions are labeled with a pair of indices:
+In both cases, the corresponding eight-point functions are labeled with a pair of indices:

 and we define their respective zero momenta skeleton functions as: